sandeeep-prajapati/my_interview_prep_kit/Tailwind_css/syllabus.md

 10. **Customizing and Extending Tailwind**
    - Learn to extend Tailwind's configuration in `tailwind.config.js`, customizing colors, font sizes, and spacing.
    - Practice creating reusable component classes or utility variants for specific project needs.

-By mastering each of these topics, you'll develop a strong command over Tailwind CSS and enhance your front-end development workflow.